dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 3) _FileProcessedEvent_ is handled by _SummaryMaker.createSummary(FileProcessedEvent event)_ - the method we've already seen.

 The _createSummary()_ method needs a transaction as well, so here is what is expected:
   - _processFile()_ publishes an event
   - _EventPublisher_ sees that there is an active transaction (_createSummary()_ is not finished yet) so it waits for the commit.
   - after the commit, when transaction is finished, event is published
   - event is handled by _SummaryMaker.createSummary()_ in the scope of a new transaction.

 And of course again - this is not what is happening.

+&nbsp;

 #### What is happening